 Award for Distinguished Scholarship

-The Dean’s Award for Academic Service will recognize a record of academic service, within or outside the Faculty of Arts, whose extent and quality significantly surpass accepted norms.
-Applications and nominations will be accompanied by a dossier consisting of evidence that the nominee’s service has had a significant positive impact on the Faculty of Arts.
+The Dean’s Award for Academic Service recognizes a record of academic service, within or outside the FHSS, whose extent and quality significantly surpass accepted norms.
+Recipients of a Dean’s Award for Academic Service shall receive a framed certificate and an award of $500.